The structural system may be composed of three basic types of structures.

 - The load-bearing masonry structure performs poorly during earthquake action.

 - Their construction employs more labor.

 - This masonry construction is slow.

 - Load-bearing structures consume a large number of masonry units.

-- The cost of the total masonry units used to construct these types of structures makes it unreliable.
+- The cost of the total masonry units used to construct these structures makes it unreliable.

 - This structure has more weight.

 - The thermal insulation properties of these structures are very poor.

-In this framed types of structures, the load is transferred to the underlying soil through a frame of slabs, beams, columns, and footings.
+In this framed structures, the load is transferred to the underlying soil through a frame of slabs, beams, columns and footings.